 Other legislative changes have been proposed and adopted in the United States since the Affordable Care Act was enacted.
 In August 2011, the Budget Control Act of 2011, among other things, created measures for spending reductions by Congress.
 A Joint Select Committee on Deficit Reduction, tasked with recommending a targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021, was unable to reach required goals, thereby triggering the legislation's automatic reduction to several government programs.
 This includes aggregate reductions of Medicare payments to providers up to 2% per fiscal year, which went into effect in April 2013 and will remain in effect through 2024 unless additional Congressional action is taken.
-In January 2013, President Obama signed into law the American Taxpayer Relief Act of 2012, which, among other things, further reduced Medicare payments to several providers, including hospitals, imaging centers and cancer treatment centers, and increased the statute of limitations period for the government programs may result in a similar reduction in payments from private payors, which may adversely affect our future profitability.
-There have been, and likely will continue to be, legislative and regulatory proposals at the foreign, federal and state levels directed at broadening the availability of healthcare services to contain or reduce costs of healthcare and/or impose price controls may adversely affect:
+In January 2013, President Obama signed into law the American Taxpayer Relief Act of 2012, which, among other things, further reduced Medicare payments to several providers, including hospitals, imaging centers and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
+Any reduction in reimbursement from Medicare or other government programs may result in a similar reduction in payments from private payors, which may adversely affect our future profitability.
+There have been, and likely will continue to be, legislative and regulatory proposals at the foreign, federal and state levels directed at broadening the availability of healthcare and containing or lowering the cost of healthcare.
+We cannot predict the initiatives that may be adopted in the future.
+The continuing efforts of the government, insurance companies, managed care organizations and other payors of healthcare services to contain or reduce costs of healthcare and/or impose price controls may adversely affect:

-- the demand for our product candidates, if we obtain regulatory approval; - our ability to set a price that we believe is fair for our products; - our ability to obtain market acceptance in the medical community; - our ability to generate revenue and achieve or maintain profitability; - · the level of taxes that we are required to pay; and - the availability of capital.
+- the demand for our product candidates, if we obtain regulatory approval; - our ability to set a price that we believe is fair for our products; - our ability to obtain market acceptance in the medical community; - our ability to generate revenue and achieve or maintain profitability; - the level of taxes that we are required to pay; and - the availability of capital.